latte-central/latte-tutorial/src/latte_tutorial/ch03_game_rules.clj.md

 ```

 To avoid having to many nested lambda's, we introduce a *context*  (akin to a lexical environment
-in programming terms) composed of two arbitrary variables: `A` and `B` both of type `types`, hence
+in programming terms) composed of two arbitrary variables: `A` and `B` both of type `:type`, hence
-arbitrary propositions/types.
-We could have introduced then using universal quantifiers but we would
+arbitrary propositions.
+We could have introduced them using universal quantifiers but we would
 have lost the core of what we want to prove.
 Similarly in Clojure we write:

 ```clojure